Toward the equivalence of the ACC for $a$-log canonical thresholds and the ACC for minimal log discrepancies: Introduction

-Finally, we intend to improve our result, so that the statements also hold for irrational coefficients.
-We need to ``approximate" pairs with irrational coefficients with pairs with rational coefficients.
-Fortunately for us, in a paper of Nakamura (cf.~\cite{Nak16}), an approximation theorem was proved (see Theorem \ref{thm: nak approximation} below).
-This theorem plays an important role in our proof. \textit{Structure of the paper}.
-In Section 3, we introduce some notation and tools which will be used in this paper.
-In Section 4, we state several approximation theorems and introduce ``irrational monotonic $n$-complements".
-This ``monotonic complement" behaves very similar to the usual monotonic $n$-complement for pairs with rational coefficients in the rest of our proof.
-In Section 5, we give the proof of the main theorem. \textbf{Acknowledgement}.
+\textit{Structure of the paper}.
+In Section 2, we introduce basic notation and conventions.
+In Section 3, we introduce a precise inversion of adjunction, which will be used to reduce our main theorem to the case of klt singularities (see Lemma \ref{lem: lc mld to klt mld} for details).
+In Section 4, we introduce $(n,\Ii)$-complements, and use Birkar's result of existence of $n$-complements to show the existence of local $(n,\Ii)$-complements.
+In Section 5, we study the behavior of exceptional divisors with log discrepancies between $0$ and $1$.
+In Section 6, we give several results when assuming Conjecture \ref{conj: ACC for mlds} or Conjecture \ref{conj: ACC for aLCTs}, and prove our main theorems. \textbf{Acknowledgement}.
 The author is grateful to his advisor Christopher D. Hacon for suggesting this problem and for his constant support and many useful discussions.
-He would like to thank Jingjun Han and Chen Jiang for their many useful discussions and comments.
+After Christopher D. Hacon's suggestion, Jingjun Han also suggested this question to the author when he visited the University of Utah in November 2017.
+He would like to thank him for many useful discussions and comments during the preparation of the first version of the paper.
+Besides, he would like to thank Jingjun Han for suggesting a detailed writing of Section 3 and Christopher D. Hacon for checking the details of this section.
+He would like to thank Chen Jiang for many useful discussions and comments.
 He would like to thank Masayuki Kawakita for reading his manuscript and giving many useful comments.
-He would like to thank Ching-Jui Lai for pointing out a gap in the proof of Lemma \ref{lem: divisor innermultiplicity less than 1} of Version 1.
+He would like to thank Ching-Jui Lai for pointing out a gap in the proof of Lemma \ref{lem: divisor innermultiplicity less than 1} of an early version of this paper.
 The author was partially supported by NSF research grants no: DMS-1300750, DMS-1265285 and by a grant from the Simons Foundation; Award Number: 256202.